ExperimentsHNL/popper-design/overview.md

 The Experiment Library includes a list of all available experiments.
 We plan to launch with six stock experiments, each of which can be run with a different frame.
 The experiments should each be accompanied by an appropriate image, which we will provide.

 Two audiences are served by the Experiment Library.
-1. Researchers without an account can browse the Library, but cannot initiate a trial.
+1. Users without an account can browse the Library, but cannot initiate a trial.
 If they attempt to do so, they should be prompted to create an account.
 2. Researchers with an account can use the Experiment Library to select an experiment within which to launch a trial.

+The list of available experiments is generated dynamically by the web application.
+It looks up GitHub repositories with experiments to which the user has access, and displays formatted descriptions of those experiments based on the metadata contained in corresponding  GitHub repositories.
+E

+This process assumes that researchers would supply the relevant metadata (e.g. screenhsots, title of the experiment, list of available input parameters etc) along with the source code of the experiments that they create.

-Basic information should accompany each of the images of experiments available in the Library: a brief description, available game frames, date created, number of subjects, and number of trials run.
-A clear link or button next to the experiment should allow the researcher to
+A clear link or button next to the experiment should allow the researcher to "Create Trial".
-"Create Trial".

 #### 5. Create Trial